-Develop- routine for completing your - Develor Froutine for completing your homeway Set aside a time, choose a place; har your supplies at hand; and turn off traff or music. - Study in books of time (if that works best for you). - Begin with your most important assignments fit - Take breaks period cally to refresh yourself and review () you've learned.
+- Develor routine for completing your homeway Set aside a time; choose a place; have your supplies at hand; and turn off that V or music. - Study in blocks of time (if that works best for you). - Begin with your most important assignments fit - Take breaks perioccally to refresh yourself and review you've learned.